JuliaData/IndexedTables.jl/README.md

     "Boston"  2016-07-07 │ 83
     "Boston"  2016-07-08 │ 76

-Like other arrays, `Table` generates its data values when iterated.
+Like other arrays, `IndexedTable` generates its data values when iterated.
 This allows the usual reduction functions (among others) in Base to work:

     julia> maximum(hitemps["Boston", :])